Garden offers now on

 painting-cabinets-header.jpg

-Transforming your kitchen doesn’t always mean a full renovation.
-Painting your kitchen cabinets and cupboards is a cost-effective way to breathe new life into your space.
-Over time, colours can fade or trends might change, making it the perfect excuse to try something different.
-If you’re confident with a paint brush, you could even tackle this as a weekend DIY project.
-The size of your kitchen, your speed and the drying times for the paint will determine how quickly you can finish.
+Transforming your kitchen doesn't always mean paying for a full renovation.
+Painting kitchen cabinets is a smart, cost-effective way to breathe new life into your space.
+Over time, colours can fade or your tastes might change, but this gives you the perfect excuse to try something different and modernise your home.

 By following these clear and practical steps, you’ll get a smooth, even finish on your kitchen cabinets and cupboards.

-Step 1: prep the room
+Step 1: Prep the room

 paint-cabinets-prep-room.jpg

-Start by clearing out cabinets and countertops and move any furniture out of the way.
-Protect your surfaces and appliances with dust sheets or plastic tarps to shield them from dust and paint splatters.
-Use masking tape to secure covers over your splashback and worktops.
-To prevent dust and fumes from spreading through your home, tape plastic sheeting over windows and interior doorways.
+• Protect your surfaces and appliances with dust sheets or plastic tarpaulins.
+This shields them from dust and paint splatters.
+Use masking tape to securely tape covers over your splashback and worktops.
+To stop dust and paint fumes from spreading through the rest of your home, tape plastic sheeting over your windows and interior doorways.

-Step 2: remove doors, drawers and hardware
+Step 2: Remove doors, drawers and hardware

 paint-cabinets-remove-doors.jpg

-Step 3: clean and prep surfaces
+Step 3: Clean surfaces

 painting-cabinets-cleaning.jpg